peopledoc/ansible-role-java/README.md

 Set the version/development kit of Java to install, along with any other necessary Java packages.
-By default, it will try to install OpenJDK 8, even if it is not feasible (it will fail, in that case).
+By default, on Debian Buster, Java 11 will be installed.
+On older Debian, Java 8 will be installed.

 CA certificates can be added to the java keystore with the following variables: